Syrian army advances against Islamic State in Aleppo province: state media, monitor

-BEIRUT The Syrian army and allied forces captured the last major town held by Islamic State in Aleppo province on Sunday, state media and a war monitoring group said.
+BEIRUT (Reuters) - The Syrian army and allied forces captured the last major town held by Islamic State in Aleppo province on Sunday, state media and a war monitoring group said.

 State-run news agency SANA said army units made strategic gains in the rural east of the province.